|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Add the whole milk, milk chocolate and light brown sugar to a small pot and cook on a low heat, stirring constantly, until the chocolate and sugar have dissolved.
+Add the whole milk, milk chocolate, semi-sweet chocolate, and light brown sugar to a small pot and cook on a low heat, stirring constantly, until the chocolate and sugar have dissolved.

 Remove from the heat, pour into a mug, serve hot and repeat!